Zac Guildford: Early life

-Guildford was born in Greytown, New Zealand to Deborah and Robert Guildford.
+Guildford was born in Greytown, New Zealand, to Deborah and Robert Guildford.
 His father and uncle Daren both played for Wairarapa Bush in the early 1990s.
 He has one younger brother, Victor.
 When Guildford was 10 years old, his family moved to Napier, Hawke's Bay, where he went through the rugby academy system.
 He attended Napier Boys' High School.

+Guildford was selected for a New Zealand under-17 rugby camp in 2005.
 Guildford was selected for New Zealand Schoolboys in 2006, scoring three tries across the side's three games.
+Following these appearances, he signed a three-year contract with Hawke's Bay at the end of 2006, and intended to start studying sport and recreation & business management at the Eastern Institute of Technology the following year.

-Playing career
+Club career

-2007

-Guildford made his debut for Hawke's Bay in 2007 aged 18, making him one of the youngest players to play in the Air New Zealand Cup.
+Selected out of the Taradale Rugby Club, Guildford made his debut for Hawke's Bay in 2007 aged 18, making him one of the youngest players to play in the Air New Zealand Cup.
 In his debut season for Hawke's Bay, he played 14 games and scored eight tries, two of them being scored in a 30-26 win over Waikato.
-Guildford represented New Zealand at the 2007 U19 Rugby World Cup in Belfast, and started in all of the sides five games at the tournament.
-Guildford won the New Zealand Age Grade Player of the Year in 2007.

-2008

 After a strong season with Hawke's Bay in the previous year, Guildford was selected for the Hurricanes 2008 season at age 18, making him New Zealand's youngest Super Rugby player at the time.
 Guildford later debuted for the Hurricanes at the age of 19 years and 70 days, making him the youngest on debut for the franchise also, beating the previous record held by Christian Cullen by almost a year.
-Despite breaking him arm in pre-season, Guildford played six matches in the 2008 Super 14 season, starting all the matches except one, and scoring three tries.
+Despite breaking his arm in pre-season, Guildford played six matches in the 2008 Super 14 season, starting all the matches except one, and scoring three tries.

-2009
+Guildford missed the beginning of the 2011 Super Rugby season after straining his hamstring in a 40-21 win against the Highlanders.
+Due to the four-match ban given to him by New Zealand Rugby, Guildford missed the Crusaders' three pre-season matches and their first competition match against the Blues in the 2012 Super Rugby season.
+With fellow wings Ben Smith, Julian Savea, Charles Piutau, Cory Jane, and Frank Halai being preferred by the All Blacks, Guildford sought an overseas contract.